 “How’d you like to do one more scene?” he says.
 “Just, you know, to try it?”

-I had nearly forgotten what had caused my change, so wrapped up in how I’d changed, how I was being recognized for my ability and not my crooked nose or whatever I’d written on my CastCall profile—the headshot Cole had taken and generously edited: How many jobs had that got me?—that had attracted Sal in the first place.
+I had nearly forgotten what had caused my change, so wrapped up in how I’d changed, how I was being recognized for my ability and not my crooked nose or whatever I’d written on my CastCall profile ( Leading man or supporting man: I do both!)—the headshot Cole had taken and generously edited: How many jobs had that got me?—that had attracted Sal in the first place.
 I need to call the doctor back.
 I’m vaguely disgusted I haven’t yet.
 In fact, I feel disgusting, covered in dirt, my shirt sleeve awkwardly rolled up, the rain giving me an undone, feral look.

 “Can I have a minute?”
 I ask him.